 Graduated from 60 to 400 "units", that can be recognized by its "225 graduation" which is not on the type 3 bezel

 Type 3 font slightly evolved on A & P series : the spacing between the letters of "Units" is larger.
 This bezel has been also used on the 116520 model.

 The tachymeter scale’s font is different on some gold models : ref.
 16518 for yellow gold, and ref.
 16519 for white gold on leather bracelet

 The dials on the Daytona Zenith are particularly important for collectors.
 They significantly determine the model's value, depending on their rarity.

 The "4-line dial" is chronologically folllowing the floating dial.
 As opposed to other dials on the "Zenith" Generation, the « Officially Certified » writting will not appear.
-Manufactured by Singer, its period of production has been very short (about a year - between 1989 and 1990, which are L & E Series)
+Manufactured by Singer, its period of production has been very short (less than a year - circa 1989 for early L series)